Licensing Modernization - Update

 Starting a Retail Food Business

 Retail food establishments including grocery stores, convenience stores, bakeries, meat markets, mobile units, and vending machines are regulated by the Retail Food Program within the MDA Food and Feed Safety Division.
 State statute requires anyone who intends to operate as a retail food establishment in the State of Minnesota to obtain a license from the MDA.
-We understand that the process to obtain a license can be challenging.
-Here is a guideline to help you navigate the process.
+Here are some guidelines to help you navigate the licensing process.

 - How to write a business plan